cuixuejiao/twip/README.md

 - [HAProxy](http://www.haproxy.org/)
 - [Apache Jetty](http://www.eclipse.org/jetty/)

 ### Project Roadmap
 1. Setup a working environment with the selected tooling.
-- Define/Build containers with the appropiate artifacts and configuration.
+- Define/Build containers with the appropriate artifacts and configuration.
 - Test process using the pheonix server pattern (clean environment) to running solution.
-- Experiment with at scale environments following some of the evolutionary architecture ideation.
+- Run *at scale* experiments following the [evolutionary architecture](https://www.thoughtworks.com/insights/blog/microservices-evolutionary-architecture) ideation.

 <br/><hr/>
-## Platfom
+## Platform

 ### Virtual Machine
 We all know the easiest way to get started is to spinup a new vm either using VMWare Fusion or Virtual Box.
-Our elemental starting point is `Ubuntu 14.04.3 LTS`.
+Our elemental starting point is *Ubuntu 14.04.3 LTS*.
 Since out work revolves around docker the first hurdle is to setup the raw environment with the docker tool chain.